Of all the pop girls that I’ve listened to from the U.K., she has consistently put out high-quality music since she went solo from her band,

 There isn’t anything that she’s put on her albums – and I’m talking deep cuts like Let’s Get Physical – that haven’t found a space in the jukebox of my heart.
 That’s how much I love her.

-Just as I was going through serious withdrawal after the release of Familia, she announced her pregnancy with Mickey and then hit us with the news that she was releasing The Song Diaries, orchestral versions of the hits from her back catalog, and a few surprises.
+Just as I was going through serious withdrawal after the release of Familia, she announced her pregnancy with Mickey.
+She then hit us with the news that she was releasing The Song Diaries, orchestral versions of the hits from her back catalog, and a few surprises.

 The final tracklisting is loaded front to back.